 - Wet Ingredients: Add the reserved lemon zest and lightly beaten eggs to the milk and lemon juice mixture.
 Whisk in melted (but not hot) unsalted butter.

 - Combine wet and dry: Pour the wet ingredients into the bowl of dry ingredients.
 Whisk until just combined, the batter should still be lumpy.
+Let sit for 3 to 5 minutes before making the pancakes.
 If using frozen blueberries, you can add them to the batter now or top each pancake before flipping.